More information about trains Valencia

 Book now your train tickets to Valencia and enjoy the Playa de las Arenas and la Playa de la Malvarrosa, both urban beaches, where you can taste one of the exquisite paellas in one of the restaurants along the seaside promenade.
 However, if you prefer wilder beaches, we recommend you to visit Playa de El Saler, located next to the Albufera Natural Park, south of the Turia.

-Whether you travel to Valencia from Xirivella or from Paris, it is worth to take a look at the tickets we offer on our website.
+Whether you travel to Valencia from Xirivella or from Lille, it is worth to take a look at the tickets we offer on our website.
 You won't find cheaper train tickets to travel to Valencia, check our search engine and book your train ticket to Valencia from 1,15 €.